reedium/dotfiles-chezmoi/dot_vim/README.md

     5. `<ctrl-j>` to move to inputs of the `__init__` function (typing a new input name automatically adds `self._varname = varname`)

+### Adding/Editing Custom Snippets

+You can edit the snippets for the current filetype that's open by using `:UltiSnipsEdit`

+**Important Note**: If using chezmoi, make sure to copy the snippet to the chezmoi repo so it isn't overwritten during next `chezmoi apply`

 ### Common Snippet Examples

 These are taken from [this article](https://bhupesh-v.github.io/learn-how-to-use-code-snippets-vim-cowboy/).

 #### Go Snippets